 If this command returns something, then the computer meets the query conditions.
 If the get-wmiobject command returns nothing, the computer doesn’t match the WMI filter query.

-For example, running the specified command on a computer with Windows 10 and IE 11, the command will return:
+For example, when running the specified command on a computer with Windows 10 and IE 11, the command will return:

 Compressed : False

 Encrypted : False

 System : False

 This means that IE 11 is installed on the computer and a GPO with such a WMI filter will be applied to this computer.

 So, we looked at how to use WMI filters to apply GPOs only to computers that meet the different WMI queries.
 It is necessary to take into account the presence of WMI filters when analyzing the reasons for which the certain GPO is not applied on the computer.